 Balance sheet adjustments resulting from the translation of foreign currency-denominated subsidiary financial statements are accumulated in a separate component of equity.
-Gains or losses resulting from foreign currency transactions are included in the Company's consolidated statements of operations and comprehensive (loss) income, except for gains or losses relating to intercompany transactions of a long-term investment nature, which are presented in a separate component of members' (deficit) equity as accumulated other comprehensive loss.
+Gains or losses resulting from foreign currency transactions are included in the Company's consolidated statements of operations and comprehensive income, except for gains or losses relating to intercompany transactions of a long-term investment nature, which are presented in a separate component of equity as accumulated other comprehensive loss.

 We historically have not hedged our investments in foreign subsidiaries or our exposure to transaction gains or losses resulting from fluctuations in foreign currency exchange rates.
-Currency translation (loss) income included in other comprehensive (loss) income were approximately \$(20.7) million, \$(4.1) million, \$2.5 million, and \$0.0 million, for the year ended December 31, 2022 (Successor), for the year ended December 31, 2021 (Successor), for the period from February 1, 2020 through December 31, 2020 (Successor), and for the period from January 1, 2020 through January 31, 2020 (Predecessor), respectively.
+Currency translation income (loss) included in other comprehensive income (loss) were approximately \$1.2 million, \$(20.7) million, and \$(4.1) million, for the years ended December 31, 2023, 2022, and 2021, respectively.